vivganes/vivganes.github.io/_drafts/2017-04-26-feedback-wraps-experiment.md

 I went ahead and wrote that person a message (anonymously) like the one below, in a moment of passionate frustration.

 _This feedback might come across as being too open.
-However, I feel the need to communicate this.
+However, I feel the need to communicate this._
-1. I would expect you to blah, blah and blah.
+_1. I would expect you to blah, blah and blah._
-1. Please understand that blah, blah and blah
+_1. Please understand that blah, blah and blah_
-1. Please stop blah, blah and blah.
+_1. Please stop blah, blah and blah._
-1. Please do blah, blah and blah._
+_1. Please do blah, blah and blah._

 _Thanks for reading up to this and this feedback is shared for the benefit of the teams.
 Feel free to take it for what you think it is worth._